-The Telecommunications Industry Ombudsman (TIO) is undergoing an independent review – as required by legislation – and interested stakeholders are invited to assist the Review team with submissions.
+The Telecommunications Industry Ombudsman (TIO) has undergone an independent review – as required by legislation.

 Purpose of the review

-The Telecommunications Industry Ombudsman is committed to ensuring that it continues to work effectively to meet the needs of consumers, its members and the telecommunications industry as a whole.
+The Telecommunications Industry Ombudsman is committed to working effectively to meet the needs of consumers, its members and the telecommunications industry as a whole.

 In 2014, the Telecommunications (Consumer Protection and Service Standards) Act 1999 was amended to include section 133A, which requires an independent review of the Telecommunications Industry Ombudsman Scheme to be conducted every five years, with the first review to take place this year.